filecoin-project/fvm-specs/08-syscalls.md

 Each syscall takes zero or more i32 and i64 arguments and returns exactly one i32 indicating the final status of the syscall (the "error number").

-- Pointers to syscall-safe types are passed as 32bit offsets into the Wasm module's memory.
-- Syscall-safe types are returned from the FVM to the Wasm module by writing to the Wasm module's memory at a location specified by an "out pointer" parameter.
 - Signed integers are passed as two's-complement.
+- An actor may pass syscall-safe values to the FVM by passing a pointer (as a 32bit offset) to the value in Wasm memory.
+- An actor may receive "returned" values from the FVM by passing a pointer (as a 32bit offset) to a location in Wasm memory where the value should be written.

 ## Conventions

 Conventionally:

 - Byte buffers & strings are passed as pointer/length pairs.
-- CIDs are passed as pointer only.
+- CIDs are passed as pointers to serialized CID buffers (with no explicit length).
+    - The FVM enforces a maximum digest size of 64 bytes (512bits).
+    - A 100 byte buffer is guaranteed to be large enough to hold any CID "returned" by a syscall.
-- Token amounts are passed as two `u64` values representing the "high" and "low" bits of a `u128` attoFIL value.
+- In parameters, token amounts are passed as two `u64` values representing the "high" and "low" bits of a `u128` attoFIL value, in that order.
-- If a syscall returns a non-zero-sized value (other than the error number), the syscall takes an out-pointer as the first parameter.
+- If a syscall returns a fixed, non-empty value (other than the error number), the syscall takes an out-pointer as the first parameter.
+    - On call, the FVM will check that the return pointer is "valid".
+If it doesn't fall within the actor's memory, or there isn't enough memory at the specified offset to fit the return value, the syscall will return an `IllegalArgument` error without side effect.
+    - On return, the syscall will atomically write the return value to this pointer if, and only if, the syscall succeeds.
+- Some syscalls return additional values through additional explicit out-pointers.
+- Some syscalls return variable-length values through a combination of an out-pointer and a length.

+### Example 1

-By example, given the function:
+For example, given the function:

 ```rust
 #[derive(Copy, Clone)]